MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/using-java-in-javascript-adapters/index.md

 ### Sample usage
 * Use either Maven, MobileFirst CLI or your IDE of choice to [build and deploy the JavaScriptHTTP adapter](../../creating-adapters/).
 * To test or debug an adapter, see the [testing and debugging adapters](../../testing-and-debugging-adapters) tutorial.

+When testing, the adapter expects an array with numbers to add or subtract, for example: `[1,2]`.